 3. Discomfort about losing the "last place" they have to rebel.

-I use a short trance including progressive relaxation, and suggestions for confidence, and basic goal-setting.
+Relaxation: I use a short progressive relaxation technique, and offer suggestions for confidence, and successful basic goal-setting to end the session.

 SESSION # 2: